 2019 NFL Season to Date (ATS)

-Feel free to comment with either some of your picks or your thoughts on pet costumes.
+Feel free to comment with either some of your picks or your favorite Dad joke.
 As always, thank you for visiting The Wife Hates Sports!

 Archive: 2018 NFL Season (ATS)